 The UW Bothell Feminist Community Archive of Washington (FCA-WA) documents and preserves the work and history of feminist social justice organizations in Bothell and the Puget Sound region.
 With the guidance and instruction of UW Bothell faculty, UW Bothell Student researchers conduct interviews and oral histories with activists and organization members and founders, collect documents and media important to the organizations' formation and actions, and record organization events.
 The products of these student research and knowledge production activities comprise the content of the Archive.

-The Northwest Prison Archive aims to provide researchers, policy-makers, students, and others with primary sources into the history and ongoing reality of mass incarceration in Washington state and the broader Northwest.
+The Washington Prison History Project Archive aims to provide researchers, policy-makers, students, and others with primary sources into the history and ongoing reality of mass incarceration in Washington state and the broader Northwest.
 It provides documentary evidence of the robust civil society that exists within the state’s prisons and detention centers, as well as the complex linkages between prisoner organizing and the diverse communities that incarcerated people come from, return to, or are otherwise connected with.
 The archive gathers documents of and testimonials by incarcerated people about issues ranging from criminal justice and the urban condition to popular culture and the natural world.

 The Wetlands Collection includes photographs documenting the wetlands restoration project, from its early days before and during construction through its ecological development to the present times.
 Images address many aspects of the science and natural history of the site and its human use.
 The collection also includes maps and documents relevant to the wetlands restoration project.